 Why use EMDR for trauma therapy?

-EMDR is a therapeutic tool for helping process trauma.
-I tend to pair parts work with EMDR for complex ptsd, but more on that at a later date!
+Eye Movement Desensitization and Reprocessing (EMDR) is a therapeutic tool for helping process trauma.
+I tend to pair parts and ego state work with EMDR for complex ptsd, but more on that in another post!

 EMDR is a beneficial tool for trauma therapy because: